pczajkowski/ExcelORM/README.md

 As always, feel free to use it however you desire.
 But I provide you with no guarantee whatsoever.
 Enjoy!

 ## Version history
+In version 2.5 I've added Location to ArgumentException Message in ExcelReader.
+It'll show address of affected cell and the worksheet's name.

 In version 2 I've added ability to read data dynamically without a need to create a special type.
 Useful when you need to read/write some not so organized data.

 In version 2.2 I've added support for formulas, but as this library is based on ClosedXML it has its limitations, as per [Evaluating Formulas](https://github.com/closedxml/closedxml/wiki/Evaluating-Formulas):